Expedia Group, Inc.'s (EXPE) CEO George Liszicasz on Q1 2020 Results - Earnings Call Transcript

 So I think we are going to see a lot of those.
 They are really hard to put numbers on.
 They are not like, hey, we took these people and these people and these people and put them together and we saved 3 people and we took out a tool.

-Those are -- that’s simple math and there are some opportunities, like that we obviously gotten after a lot of them.
+Those are -- that’s simple math and there are some opportunities that exist like that we’ve obviously gotten after a lot of them.
 But I think that probably the bigger opportunity and the one that’s hard to define is all of these unlocks that exist for us.
 And for a huge organization, we were complicated.

 We didn’t make it easy on ourselves.
 We didn’t make it easy to do things.
 And as I say, I believe there’s great opportunity in the merchandising front, but we have work that’s going on in earnest on our CRM tools.
 We have work that’s going on around data.
-All those things have to happen to unlock that opportunity, but it’s there, it’s big and we are going to get after it.
+All those things have to happen to unlock that opportunity, but it’s there and it’s big and we are going to get after it.

 Lloyd Walmsley